golemfactory/golem-js-preview-program/.github/ISSUE_TEMPLATE/golem-js-preview-program-submission.md

 There are two currencies you can receive a reward in - USD and GLM.
 Since GLM is our cryptocurrency, we provide an additional **10% bonus to all rewards paid in GLMs!**

-Choose the preferred currency by checking one of the boxes below:
+Choose the preferred currency by checking (with `x`) one of the boxes below:

 - [ ] USD
 - [ ] GLM (+10% bonus)